 Evaluation Plan: Once the working group has been formed, the team will develop a logic model to establish opportunities for ongoing evaluation and reflection of progress and objectives over the course of the project.
 A logic model will link the strategies and activities of this project with their corresponding objectives and will stay current with changing priorities and new understanding gained through the preliminary areas explored.

 A satisfaction survey (as in10, 12) will be used as an additional evaluative metric six months after the formation of the working group to ascertain engagement and satisfaction with the working group.
 The survey will be designed and implemented by a subset of working group members including at least one consumer, one researcher and one consumer group representative.
-Utilizing themes from the Canadian Institutes of Health Research Patient Engagement Framework, members will be invited to anonymously complete a survey covering the following themes: 1) Application of inclusive mechanisms and processes; 2) Respectful collaboration; 3) Experiential knowledge of patients is valued and evidenced as part of the research process; 4) Research is informed and co-directed by patients; and 5) Shared goals of implementation of research.
+Utilizing themes from the Canadian Institutes of Health Research Patient Engagement Framework, members will be invited to anonymously complete a survey covering the following themes: 1) Application of inclusive mechanisms and processes, 2) Respectful collaboration, 3) Experiential knowledge of patients is valued and evidenced as part of the research process, 4) Research is informed and co-directed by patients, and 5) Shared goals of implementation of research.

 Findings from the survey will be shared with the working group and any concerns or suggested changes in processes will be addressed in revised Terms of References.
 The survey will be readministered at appropriate intervals as determined by the group with specified targets and performance indicators (e.g. 100% of working group members believe there are inclusive mechanisms and processes).